ahmadelsallab/flex/README.md

 - For managing experiments configurations and reproducing results.
 - For wrapping and deploying ML models.
-- For running standard experiments and re-using models, data,...etc across different experiments.
+- For running standard experiments and re-using models, data,...etc across different experiments. framework.
-- Or just using the utilities inside aside of the whole framework.

-Under the package called "flex", you will find many base classes that implements standard interfaces for:
+Under the package called "flex", you will find base classes that implements standard interfaces for:
 - Data loading
 - Data pre-processing
 - Models building
-- Training (learners)
+- Training (Learners)
-- Deployment
+- Deployment as an App

 All the library is "framework agnostic", meaning, DL frameworks like Keras, Pytorch, ...etc are just plugins to FLEX.
 It's not mandatory to use all the base classes, meaning, you can still use most of the features if you implement your own.